quickshell-mirror/quickshell/CONTRIBUTING.md

 lines are too long.

 Before submitting an MR, if adding new features please make sure the documentation is generated reasonably using the `quickshell-docs` repo.
+We recommend checking it out at `/docs` in this repo.

 Doc comments take the form `///` or `///!` (summary) and work with markdown.
 Look at existing code for how it works.